 We’re currently in the midst of a much needed crack down on harassment, assault, abuse and general BS against women.
-It’s women in Hollywood and entertainment who are the driving force behind this huge shift.
+With women in Hollywood and entertainment a driving force behind this huge shift.

 But movements like #MeToo and Times Up, wouldn’t have been possible without the brave women that came before.
 The women that took a stand, knowing their lives would be torn apart for doing so.
 And so, lets take a moment to recognise them: